 Blood thinners (anticoagulants).
-These medications decrease the ability of the blood to clot.
-Examples include warfarin (Coumadin) and heparin.
-Newer anticoagulants may also be used, including rivaroxaban, apixaban, dabigatran and enoxaparin.
+These medicines decrease the ability of the blood to clot.
+Examples include warfarin and heparin.
+Other anticoagulants may also be used, including rivaroxaban, apixaban, dabigatran and enoxaparin.

 Clot busters (thrombolytic therapy).
-These medications can be delivered through a catheter, or given intravenously (IV) to break up the clot.
+These medicines can be delivered through a catheter, or given intravenously (IV) to break up the clot.

 Percutaneous thrombectomy.
-In this procedure, a catheter is inserted to the site of the embolism to remove the clot
+In this procedure, a catheter is inserted to remove the clot

-Vena cava filter.
-In this procedure, a small metal filter placed in the vena cava.
+Inferior vena cava filter.
+In this procedure, a small filter is placed in the vena cava.
 This is the large blood vessel that returns blood from the body to the heart.
-It prevents clots from traveling to the heart and lungs.
-These filters may be used if you can’t take anticoagulants or if you develop additional clots even with anticoagulation treatment.
+The filter helps to prevent clots from traveling to the heart and lungs.
+These filters may be used if you can’t take anticoagulants or if you develop more clots even with treatment.

 Prevention of pulmonary embolism

-An effective way to prevent pulmonary embolism is to prevent deep vein thrombosis.
+An effective way to prevent a blood clot in the lungs is to prevent blood clots from forming in other parts of the body.
 This is especially important during hospitalization.
 Methods include:

-Medication.
-Anticoagulants and/or aspirin are often given to prevent DVT.
+Medicine.
+Anticoagulants and/or aspirin are often given to prevent blood clots.

 Walking.
 Getting up and moving as soon as possible after surgery or illness.